 We are glad you are considering the Independent Adoption Center as you explore options to expand your family.
 The IAC has a long and proud tradition of working with lesbian, gay male, bisexual and transgendered (LGBT) families in their quest to adopt, and every year our numbers grow stronger.

 The IAC, along with experts in childhood development, agree that a loving and supportive family is the most important ingredient when it comes to good parenting.
 Research has demonstrated that sexual orientation; gender identity or expression does not affect a person’s ability to parent.What sort of birth family will choose an LGBT family?

 The answer is all types.
 The birth family's reasons for picking an adoptive family are as personal and specific to those birthparents and their families as picking any couple.
 You may remind a birthmother of her brother whom she loves dearly, or remind birthfather of a beloved aunt.
 Birthparents may or may not have a direct connection with the LGBT community at all.
-The only thing we can say for sure is that the birthparents are open to placing their baby with a wonderful LBGT family.How should an LGBT family present themselves in their birthparent literature?
+The only thing we can say for sure is that the birthparents are open to placing their baby with LBGT families.How should an LGBT family present themselves in their birthparent literature?

 The answer to this question is the same for all of our prospective adoptive families: present yourself authentically.
 Show the types of relationships you have with your spouse or partner (if partnered), your family, and your community.
 One of the most important things to a birthparent is finding a family that is loving, caring, genuine and believes in open adoption.Benefits of Choosing the IAC for an LGBT Adoption

 - We educate birthparents about LGBT parenting whenever possible.

 - We send all LGBT family profiles to birthparents unless they specifically ask us not to.